amandeep2326/Crypto-Dukaan/README.md

 ## Usage

-1. Navigate to the [NiftyPerks](https://niftyperks.vercel.app/) website
+1. Navigate to the [Crypto Dukaan](https://cryptodukaan.vercel.app/) website
 2. Connect Wallet
 3. Start making purchases and engaging with the brands to accumulate reward points.
 4. The reward points will be updated in your personalized dynamic NFT.